CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## How to install the "mold linker"

-I discovered lately that my compile times are bad and that could be better using the "mold linker".
+I discovered later that my compile times are bad and that could be better using the "mold linker".
 It is experimental, but that is ok for me.
 <https://github.com/rui314/mold>

 Download mold from: